mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/query/postgresql.md

 # Query the model from PostgreSQL database

 This section assumes that you have trained a new model using [psql](/model/postgresql/) or [MindsDB Studio](/model/train/).

+!!! info "Prerequisite"
+    Don't forget to install the PostgreSQL foreign data wrapper as explained in [connect your data section](/datasources/postgresql/#prerequisite).

 To query the model, you will need to `SELECT` from the model table:

 ```sql
 SELECT